-Some children do find it difficult to sit down and practice, which inspired the creator Ben to make this keyboard piano, because app-integration puts the fun back into learning for them, especially when they can play there favorite songs while they practice.
+Some children do find it difficult to sit down and practice, which inspired the creator Ben to make this keyboard piano because app-integration puts the fun back into learning for them, especially when they can play their favorite songs while they practice.
 The visual instructor can assist in the learning process and give tips on where to improve their technique.

 Kids RockJam Electronic Keyboard

-The brand RockJam have produced a stunning 61 key electronic keyboard with a whole range of awesome features and applications.
-The functionality and play-ability is ideal for most users whether for the first time trying or years in, it’s versatile in design and made to be used for years.
+The brand RockJam has produced a stunning 61 key electronic keyboard with a whole range of awesome features and applications.
+The functionality and play-ability is ideal for most users whether, for the first time trying or years in, it’s versatile in design and made to be used for years.

 The weight and dimensions are similar to the Hamzer 61 electrical keyboard and weigh 19.8 pounds and span 35.4 inches across, which makes The ONE lightest so far.